JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

 .. warning::

-   * This subsection is just for your information, please go to the dedicated subsection depending on the computer you want to use to configure and compile your code.
+   * This subsection is just for your information, please go to the dedicated subsection depending on the computer you want to compile Meso-NH.

 During the first Meso-NH compilation, almost all the numerical schemes and all the physical parameterizations are compiled.
-The numerical scheme and physical parameterizations are chosen in namelist files read at the start of the simulations.
+The numerical scheme and physical parameterizations are chosen in :ref:`namelists <executables_and_namelists>` files.
 In the Meso-NH language, we say that we compile the **MASTER** version.
 This compilation is quite long, typically more than 20 minutes on one core.

-When you want to modify the code contained in the Meso-NH package, you create a folder containing the modified code and you compile only the modified code.
+When you want to modify the Meso-NH code, you need to create a folder containing the modified code and you can compile it.
 In the Meso-NH language, we say that we compile a **VER_USER** version.
 This compilation is shorter than the MASTER one, it depends on how many sources are modified.

-For the configuration and compilation processes, you will use following commands:
+For the compilation, you will use following commands:

 .. code-block:: bash